Mainagate opens floodgate of scandals — Nigeria Today

 Dollar on 10/03/2014

-“That Toyin Meseke also facilitated the part liquidation of Maina’s fix deposit of N100,850,000 and subsequent transfer to Neural wax BDC on 07/07/2015 for buying U.S. Dollars on behalf Abdulrasheed Maina and delivered same to one Mairo Bashir (Maina’s relation) of UBA
+“That Toyin Meseke also facilitated the part liquidation of Maina’s fix deposit of N100,850,000 and subsequent transfer to Neural wax BDC on 07/07/2015 for buying U.S. Dollars on behalf Abdulrasheed Maina and delivered same to one Mairo Bashir (Maina’s relation) of a bank with branch in Maitama in Abuja.

 “That the total sum N26.5 million was paid to Federal Housing Authority from Kongolo Dynamics Ltd and a balance of N4.4 Million was paid to Alhaji Tijjani Yusuf between 20/10/08 & 19/11/08 for the purpose of buying a property located at No.12, 11th Road Kado Estate Abuja owned by Abdulrasheed Maina.